 CBT vs DBT Therapy: Which is Right for You

-DBT, or Dialectical Behaviour Therapy, is a type of cognitive-behavioural therapy that was originally developed to treat individuals with borderline personality disorder (BPD).
-DBT is based on the idea that individuals with BPD have difficulty regulating their emotions and often engage in impulsive and self-destructive behaviours as a way of coping with intense emotions.
-DBT focuses on helping individuals develop skills to manage their emotions and cope with stress more healthily and adaptively.
+Dialectical Behavioral Therapy, or DBT, is a form of cognitive-behavioral therapy originally designed to help individuals with borderline personality disorder (BPD).
+People with BPD often struggle to regulate their emotions and may engage in impulsive or self-destructive behaviours.
+DBT helps individuals develop skills to manage their emotions and cope with stress in healthier ways.

 Differences between CBT and DBT

-One key difference between CBT and DBT is the emphasis on emotional regulation.
-While CBT may address emotional regulation as part of the therapy process, DBT places a greater emphasis on developing skills for regulating emotions and coping with intense feelings.
+One key difference between CBT and DBT is their focus on emotional regulation.
+While CBT addresses emotional regulation as part of its process, DBT places a greater emphasis on developing skills specifically for regulating emotions and coping with intense feelings.

-Another difference between the two approaches is the use of mindfulness.
-While mindfulness techniques may be incorporated into both CBT and DBT, mindfulness is a core component of DBT and is used to help individuals become more aware of their thoughts, emotions, and behaviours in the present moment.
+Another difference is the use of mindfulness.
+Both therapies incorporate mindfulness techniques, but in DBT, mindfulness is a core component used to help individuals become more aware of their thoughts, emotions, and behaviours in the present moment.

-Ultimately, the choice between CBT and DBT will depend on an individual's specific needs and the nature of their mental health condition.
-A mental health professional can help determine which approach may be most beneficial for a particular individual.
+Choosing between CBT and DBT depends on an individual’s specific needs and mental health condition.
+A mental health professional can help determine which approach may be most beneficial.

 Get Connected to a CBT or DBT Therapist